mabecker89/tifc-method/README.md

 # Estimating animal density using TIFC (Time In Front of Camera)

-> This repository hosts data, code, and analyses associated with the
+> This repository hosts data, code, and figures associated with the
 > manuscript *Applying and testing a novel method to estimate animal
 > density from motion-triggered cameras* (Becker et al.)